allenc125789/TurtleNAS/docs/update-logs/Planned-Updates.md

 ~ notifications for `login.html`.
 Currently it does not tell you if you got a password wrong, or if something else is happpening to the server.

 ~ Need to create an IP based-blacklist logging and banning system.
 Probably by a bash or php based function logging into mariadb

+~ Research software raid methods (probably just mdadm), and think of if implementing it would be feasible for this project... (after some research, it seems to need input beyond what a webgui is capable of, or at the very least would require a lot of time on it's own to work out a functional script)

 ~ Create a dockerfile for easier deployment